o3de/o3de-extras/Templates/Ros2FleetRobotTemplate/docs/scene_creation.md

 You can alter objects on each level by removing, scaling or moving any objects.
 For example, you can:

-- Re-arrange boxes on shelves by translating and rotating existing ones, or adding new ones,
+- re-arrange boxes on shelves by translating and rotating existing ones, or adding new ones,
-- Remove boxes from a shelf to make places for different objects,
+- remove boxes from a shelf to make places for different objects,
-- Remove the whole storage rack,
+- remove the whole storage rack,
-- Translate racks to different locations.
+- translate racks to different locations.

 Another type of modification concerns the warehouse structure.
 As described in the [Warehouse Assets Gem README Tips](../../../Gems/WarehouseAssets/README.md), you can easily change frontal walls by replacing the solid wall with open gates.
 This way you can stack two or more warehouses, one after the other.